Global mild solution with polynomial tail for the Boltzmann equation in the whole space: Abstract

 \section{Abstract}

 We are concerned with the Cauchy problem on the Boltzmann equation in the whole space.
 The goal is to construct global-in-time bounded mild solutions near Maxwellians with the perturbation admitting a polynomial tail in large velocities.
-The proof is based on the Caflisch's decomposition together with the $L^2- L^\infty$ interplay technique developed by Guo.
-The full range of both hard and soft potentials under the Grad's cutoff assumption can be covered.
-The main difficulty to be overcome in case of the whole space is the polynomial time decay of solutions which is much slower than the exponential rate in contrast with the torus case.
+The full range of both hard and soft potentials with cutoff can be covered.
+The proof is based on a decomposition of the Boltzmann equation motivated by Caflisch that can capture the time-decay property of solutions in the way that the slow velocity-decay part decays in time much faster than the fast velocity-decay part.
+This provides the first result on the construction of slow-decaying solutions when the spatial domain is unbounded.

 \subjclass[2020]{35Q20, 35B35}

 \keywords{Boltzmann equation, mild solutions, global existence, polynomial velocity tail}